 - One that looked beautiful with a brown crust and doughy middle.

 Well, guess what, my friends.
 I’ve done it.
-This gluten-free sandwich bread is all of the things I’ve ever wanted in a sandwich bread and more.
+This sandwich bread is all of the things I’ve ever wanted in a sandwich bread and more.
 And now you can make this easy gluten-free sandwich bread recipe at home too.
 Read on to learn how.

 The What and How